Reclaimed Armoire Door Book Shelf

 As in most projects, I mixed up DIY Chalky Paint Primer for the base coat of this armoire door book shelf.

-Painting this monster by hand would take forever, so I broke out the Super Finish Max Extra to get this job done quickly.
+Painting this monster by hand would have taken forever, so I pulled out the Super Finish Max Extra to get the job done quickly.

-Laying the diy bookcase on it’s back makes it easier to get the underneath side of the shelves painted.
+Laying the DIY bookcase on its back makes it easier to paint the underneath side of the shelves.

 After the primer coat was on the book shelf, I liked the color enough to use it as the topcoat.
-As I was building this huge bookshelf I got the news that Vendors’ Village is closing at the end of the month.
+As I was building this huge bookshelf, I learned that Vendors’ Village is closing at the end of the month.
 So, that may change some of my building projects.
-It’s difficult to transport large projects like this to my craft show in the Fall.
+Transporting large projects like this to my craft show in the Fall is difficult.

-It’s not the fanciest project, but it will make someone a nice display cabinet or book shelf.
-I really love the color.
-It’s difficult to guess what color someone else will prefer.
+It’s not the fanciest project, but it will make someone a lovely display cabinet or book shelf.
+I really love the color, but it’s difficult to guess what color someone else will prefer.

-Here’s a close up of the plank looking plywood.
-I’m really happy with how it looks.
+Here’s a close-up of the plank-looking plywood.
+I’m pleased with how it looks.
 I don’t think I’ve ever done this before.
-This option was better than 1x boards as far as cost.
+This option was better than 1x boards in terms of cost.

 What color would you have painted the oversized book shelf?